practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/OCaml/README.md

 open Unix;;
 ```

-..is done in the _dune_ configuration file which is located in the _./bin_ project sub directory:
+..is done in the _dune_ configuration file which is located in the _./bin_ project subdirectory:

 ```
 (executable